helyOSFramework/helyos-documentation/docs/source/6-applications-in-yard-automation/security-remarks.rst

 **Target:** helyOS core & Agents

-In scenarios where imposter or valid agents might tamper with messages, you can sign messages with RSA keys and implement a whitelist in the receptors.
-The helyOS core distributes RSA public keys to verify message authenticity.
+In scenarios where imposter or valid agents might tamper with messages, you can sign messages with RSA keys and implement a whitelist in the receptors. helyOS core automatically sign all its messages using RSA (SHA-256).
+You can configure helyOS core using the Dashboard to check the RSA (SHA-256) signature of incoming messages.
+The helyOS core can also be used to distribute the agents' RSA public keys.

-This method ensures both authenticity of the agent and message origin,  such that agents cannot produce tampered messages, as verification occurs upon message reception.
+This method ensures both agent authenticity and message origin indepedent of the protocol,  such that agents cannot produce tampered messages, as verification occurs upon message reception.

 Unexpected Messages from Devices
 -------------------------------------------------------